 Courses Taken for Audit

 Audited courses do not earn academic credit and are not eligible for financial aid payment.
-Audited courses are not part of the financial aid payment base.
+As such, they are not evaluated in the review of the student’s satisfactory academic progress.

 Second Undergraduate Degree